dking949/fpl-transfers/README.md

 ## Background
 The idea was the brainchild of James.
 He wrote a Python script that would send an email blast to all members of the mini league with the gameweeks transfer results.
 Together we repurposed this a little bit and turned it into an API hosted on AWS using Serverless (https://www.serverless.com/).
-In a seperate repo (TODO) I have created a React frontend app to display the data.
+In a seperate repo I have created a React frontend app to display the data: https://github.com/dking949/fpl-transer-abuse-frontend

 ## Technologies Used
 - Python